How to Measure LinkedIn Ad Performance

 Set up Insight Tags

-Conversion tracking is a metric that gives you in-depth knowledge of your ads’ performance.
+Conversion tracking is a metric that provides in-depth insights into your ads’ performance.
 The good thing about conversion tracking is that it goes beyond LinkedIn.
 Tracking conversions on LinkedIn is also valuable for your ads outside of LinkedIn.

-When looking to generate leads without the ad spent, have a look at the following video from Semrush
+When looking to generate leads without the ad spend, have a look at the following video from Semrush

 Use Lead Generation Forms

 If your ultimate goal is to convert, lead generation (often shortened to "lead gen") forms are critical tools.
-LinkedIn offers pre-filled lead gen forms for message ads and sponsored content.
-These native lead gen forms are used for three primary purposes:
+LinkedIn Lead Gen Forms are a feature that uses pre-filled forms with a member's LinkedIn profile data, making it easy for users to submit their professional information.
+These native forms, available for message ads and sponsored content, serve three primary purposes:

-• Generating high-quality leads at scale by using LinkedIn profile data
+• Generating high-quality leads at scale by using accurate LinkedIn profile data.

-• Proving the ROI of your lead generation campaigns by tracking costs per lead and lead numbers
+• Proving the ROI of your lead generation campaigns by tracking costs per lead and total lead numbers.

-• Accessing and managing leads easily by allowing you to download a list of your leads through Campaign Manager.
+• Accessing and managing leads easily by allowing you to download a list of your leads directly from Campaign Manager.

-The good thing about LinkedIn lead gen forms is that they're a tool that is useful for both marketers and their audiences.
-Because LinkedIn users will fill out these lead gen forms directly via LinkedIn, it's a much more seamless experience.
+The good thing about LinkedIn lead gen forms is that they're useful for both marketers and their audiences.
+Because LinkedIn users can fill out these lead-gen forms directly on LinkedIn, it's a much more seamless experience.
 It's very convenient and feels less intrusive than other methods.

 If you're using a different ad format, all isn't lost!
 You can also build your lead gen forms on a website landing page (We highly recommend HubSpot for building these landing pages and the corresponding automated workflows 😉)